What Are Migraine and Tension Headaches?

 Call your doctor for headaches that occur along with any of these symptoms:

-Sudden, severe headache that is different from your usual pain
+Sudden, severe headache that is different from your usual headache pain

 High fever along with a stiff neck